Sanaullah9190/Element-Detection-And-identification-of-Functional-Group-in-Organic-Compound-The-Logicain/experiment/procedure.md

-To 2 mL of L.E., add FeSO₄ solution and heat.
+(i)Add 2 ml of freshly prepared sodium extract, add FeSO₄ solution and heat for 2-5 min.

-Add NaOH to make it alkaline.
+(ii)Add NaOH to make it alkaline.

-Cool and acidify with dilute H₂SO₄.
+(iii)Cool at room temperature and acidify with dilute H₂SO₄.